aydini/MP-Traces/README.md

 When the experiments are over, stop the packet capture at the web server for tcpdump and ss with Ctrl+C.

 ## Data Analysis
 Start a screen session.
-Run [analyzeData.bash](analyzeData.bash) to process and extract data from the pcap file by creating a new pcap file per TCP connversation in the captured pcap file.
+Run [analyzeData.bash](analyzeData.bash) to process and extract data from the pcap file by creating a new pcap file per TCP conversation in the captured pcap file.

 content of analyzeData.bash, DELETE later (ilknur)
 ```